gregbkr/1line-perf-monitoring-ELK-dashboard/README.md

 3. A cron will run that command and send all in a flat file.
 4. This flat file is pickup by filebeat and send to ELK for dashboard.

+## To improve:
+Send directly perf to ELK via syslog, without flat log file and filebeat.

 ## 1. Top

 We use that line to format top: